SiFTW/CSV2JuliaDiffEq/README.md

 * Products separated by spaces,
 * The full title of the rate law,
 * Modifiers separated by spaces.
 Modifiers can be delayed and the output will take the format of a DDE.
 Use the syntax delay(modifier,delayTime) to specify a delayed modifier.
 * Parameters separated by spaces, parameter names must include the type of parameter then an underscore and the parameter name.
 All parameters should be numbered consistently.
-This allows vmax, km etc to be placed in the correct position in the reaction
+This allows vmax, km etc to be placed in the correct position in the reaction.
+Please see example files for an example.

 `[A]+[B] -> [AB]`